Relax and penalize: a new bilevel approach to mixed-binary hyperparameter optimization: Problem statement

 \section{Problem statement}

 We consider mixed-binary bilevel problems of the form

 where $F,f\colon\R^{\nx}\times\R^{\ny} \times \R^{\nz} \to \R$ and $W(\x,\y)\subseteq \R^{\nz}$.
 We note that the lower-level problem is supposed to admit a unique solution and that the hyperparameters $\x$ and $\y$ are continuous and binary variables, respectively.
 In the context of machine learning problems, the functions $F$ and $f$ often are the loss over a validation set and training set, respectively.
-We will provide a major application of this situation in Section~\ref{sec:applications}.
+We will provide major applications of this situation in Section~\ref{sec:applications}.

-In the remainder of this paper we assume that the binary set $\Ybin$ is embedded in a larger continuous set $\Y$ and that the lower-level problem admits a unique solution also when $\y \in \Y$.
-Then, we can consider the following more compact formulation
+In the remainder of this paper we assume that the binary set~$\Ybin$ is embedded in a larger continuous set~$\Y$ and that the lower-level problem admits a unique solution also for $\y \in \Y$.
+Then, we can consider the following and more compact formulation

 of the above problem, where we set $G(\x,\y)\define F(\x,\y,\z(\x,\y))$ and require that the following assumption holds.

 \begin{assumption} \ \begin{enumerate}[label={\rm (\roman*)}] \item $\X\subseteq \R^{\nx}$ is nonempty and compact. \item $\Y_{\bin} \define \Y \cap \{0,1\}^{\ny}\neq \varnothing$, where $\Y \subseteq [0,1]^{\ny}$ is convex and compact and $\Y\setminus\Y_{ \bin} \neq \varnothing$. \item $G\colon \X \times \Y\to \R$ is continuous. \item For all $\x \in \X$, the map $G(\x,\cdot)$ is Lipschitz continuous with constant $L>0$ on $\Y$. \end{enumerate} \end{assumption}